 However, there are a wide range of challenges surrounding procurement activities, and corporate responsibilities in procurement activities are further broadened by increasing public interest as well as the trend in many countries, particularly in Europe, towards mandatory and legislated due diligence (processes that companies must conduct to identify, prevent, and mitigate the actual and potential negative impacts of their operations, supply chains, and other business relationships, as well as to hold companies accountable for how they deal with these negative impacts).
 The Seiko Group has prepared the "Commentary on the Seiko Group Procurement Guidelines" to further promote sustainable procurement initiatives with suppliers.

-Note that the laws, international norms, and other information cited in this commentary are current as of September 2023, so please check the latest information when referring to laws, regulations, and so on.
+Regarding the laws, international norms, and other information cited in this commentary, please check the latest information.

 Targets of this commentary